samathaluca/cloud9-ticketsales/README.md

     -This project used AutoPrefixer to make sure the css code is valid for all browsers.

 -Markdown live preview - https://markdownlivepreview.com/
-    -This project used markdwon previewer to check the rendering of the readme.md file content.
+    -This project used markdown previewer to check the rendering of the readme.md file content.

 ## Testing
-HTML and CSS validators were used througout development.
+HTML and CSS validators were used throughout development.

 [HTML Validator](https://validator.w3.org/.)